joimb9064/vulnerable-lab/README.md

 **We will also run vulnerable samba container from vulhub to demonstrate one of recent samba vulnerabilities.**

 Tomcat container is for exploiting tomcat misconfiguration while the log4j is for exploitation of log4j vulnerability.
-The pc.sh or mac.sh script will install the following vulnerable machines:
+The pc.sh or mac.sh script will install the following vulnerable server on your machine:
 - James-2.3.2 vulnerable server with smtp
 - Apache-tomcat
 - Samba